CV

 Positioning

 Mike West designs analytics-native products for domains under-served by data.
-As founder of PeopleAnalyst (since 2012), he's shipped a 15+ application People Analytics Platform plus consumer products in baby-naming (Namesake), fantasy football (Fourth & 2), and contemplative visual art (Vela) — backed by a published book on the field he helped pioneer (People Analytics For Dummies, Wiley 2019) and a 22K LinkedIn audience.
+As founder of PeopleAnalyst (since 2012), he's shipped the People Analytics Toolbox (eight independently-versioned analytical microservices plus a paired Meta-Factory engine for corpus + factory production) and consumer products in performance intelligence (Performix), baby-naming (Namesake), fantasy football (Fourth & 2 / Gridiron Platform), contemplative visual art and adaptive authorship (Vela + Penwright), and multi-tool development cockpit work (DevPlane) — backed by a published book on the field he helped pioneer (People Analytics For Dummies, Wiley 2019) and a 22K LinkedIn audience.
 Two decades earlier, he stood up People Analytics functions at Merck (65K employees, $4B HR investment), PetSmart (20K, $40M+), and Google (through 7K → 21K growth, Fortune #1 era).

 Operationally bilingual across product, technical architecture, behavioral science, decision science, and applied AI.
 Builds end-to-end: data pipelines and embedding retrieval through to user-facing surfaces and admin tooling.
 Ships solo when needed; leads teams when scale demands.